Darlenelee/SE100_hw2/Github workflow.md

 #### *ProTip*

 By incorporating certain keywords into the text of your Pull Request, you can associate issues with code.
 When your Pull Request is merged, the related issues are also closed.
 For example, entering the phrase `Closes #32` would close issue number 32 in the repository.

+## Drawbacks

+* For enterprises:

+  1. high price
+  2. difficulty to learn for all team members

+* For individuals:

+  1. too slow to load the website;

+  2. not friendly to Chinese characters;

+  3. weak Wiki functions

+     ​